LightBurnSoftware/Documentation/MenuCommands.md

 ## Edit Menu

 ### Undo
-To undo the last editing action done on the current file, click on "Undo" icon in the Edit menu or press "ctrl + Z"
+To undo the last editing action done on the current file, click on "Undo" in the Edit menu or press "ctrl + Z"
 ### Redo
 To Redo the last editing action done on the current file, click on "Redo" in the Edit menu or press "shift + ctrl + Z"
 ### Select all